 Managing directors who do not take a salary

 If you are listed as a managing director in the Central Coordinating Register of Legal Entities, but you do not perform any other duties for the company, no employment relationship should normally be reported for you in the a-melding.
 If you receive a director’s fee, your employment relationship must be reported as a freelancer, contractor, fee recipient, etc. This employment is only reported for the month or months in which you receive a fee.

 No salary payments to the managing director during a start-up phase

-If your business is newly started and the managing director does not initially take a salary or other remuneration (e.g. free use of a car or telephone), but you expect the managing director to receive a salary in the future, you can report the employment relationship from the month in which you start submitting a-meldings for the business.
+If your business is newly started and the managing director does not initially take a salary or other remuneration (e.g. free use of a car or telephone), but you expect the managing director to receive a salary in the future, you can report the employment relationship from the month in which you start the business, even if no payments have been made to the managing director.
 The managing director’s employment relationship must be reported as an ordinary employment relationship.
 Remember to report the employment relationship every month until the managing director leaves the business.

 Dividends to managing directors

 If you are registered as a managing director in the Register of Legal Entities, but are not considered to be an employee of the enterprise, neither your income nor your employment relationship should be reported in the a-melding.

 The type of employment may be of significance as regards the entitlements of the managing director as regards benefits from NAV and the income on which the benefit will be based.
 It is therefore important that the managing director and the person who submits a-meldings for the enterprise determine whether or not the managing director is considered to be an employee and what their income is.

 If you belong to one of the following groups, you must check which rules apply: